geanes/kidstats/inst/ksapp/www/md/references.md

 ## Acknowledgements
-This would not have been possible without the assistance of Glenn Eanes, Stephen Milborrow, and Ericka L’Abbé.
-If not for the permission granted by Drs.
-Thomas Blake and Lorna Martin at Red Cross War Memorial Children’s Hospital and Forensic Pathology Services (Salt River), respectively, the sample would not have ever been amassed.
+This would not have been possible without the assistance of Glenn Eanes, Stephen Milborrow, Ericka L’Abbé, and Steve Ousley.
+Drs.
+Thomas Blake (Red Cross War Memorial Children’s Hospital) and Lorna Martin (Forensic Pathology Services, Salt River) graciously provided access to the radiographic images.
 <br><br>

 ---